Who it’s for

 Four distinct roles, one authoritative program record.

-Each role sees a different operating surface, but the utility remains in control of the canonical backflow record and the compliance story attached to it.
+Each role sees a different operating surface, but the utility remains in control of the canonical backflow record and the compliance history attached to it.

-Own the registry, approvals, review queues, dashboards, map workflows, communications traceability, and reporting.
+Own the registry, approvals, review queues, notices, dashboards, map workflows, communication traceability, and reporting.

 External